 With a proven Help Desk ticket classification methodology such as CREATE, companies can Build a Help Desk Ticket category classification scheme that increases ticket trend reporting efficiency, enhance the ticket escalation process, improve reporting, and reduce overall support costs.
-Every Help Desk needs an ITIL ticket classification scheme to handle the customer’s ITIL ticket type issues when they contact the Help Desk for support.
-Proper ITIL ticket classification of an issue when a Help Desk ticket is created, enables the Help Desk Agent to sort the issue into support buckets.
-These buckets will allow knowledge to be presented to the Help Desk agent when trying to provide proper support, enable proper routing of escalated tickets and allow trend reporting of ticket types.
+Every Help Desk needs ITIL Help Desk ticket categories to handle the customer’s ITIL ticket type issues when they contact the Help Desk for support.
+Proper ITIL ticket classification of an issue when a Help Desk ticket is created enables the Help Desk Agent to sort the issue into support buckets.
+These help desk ticket category buckets will allow knowledge to be presented to the Help Desk agent when trying to provide proper support, enable proper routing of escalated tickets and allow trend reporting of ticket types.

-Whether you use Service Now, BMC Remedy, Cherwell or another ticketing system, Build a Help Desk CREATE allows companies to reduce the organization’s support costs by streamlining the Help Desk ticket classification process, quickly identify support trends and focus valuable Information Technology resources on targeted business process improvement with helpdesk categories.
+Whether you use Service Now, BMC Remedy, Cherwell, or another ticketing system, Build a Help Desk CREATE allows companies to reduce the organization’s support costs by streamlining the Service Desk ticket classification process, quickly identifying support trends, and focus valuable Information Technology resources on targeted business process improvement with helpdesk categories.

 CREATE Help Desk Ticket Classification

 - Collect and export a 6-month sample of Help Desk ticket data.